 In addition to an already enviable accommodation offer, the Black Swan also boasts new glamping facilities comprising three riverside yurts in the pub’s private forest garden.

-Its sample menu features everything from pork belly and beef sirloin to hake, celeriac rosti and, of course, fish and chips, which guests can wash down with a locally sourced cask ale, a broad range of lagers and ciders or one of a number of hidden gem local Cumbrian spirits
+Its sample menu features dishes such as chicken liver pate with grape jelly and treacle bread to start and Barnsley chop with swede puree, broccoli and green olive & mint dressing for mains.
+All of which guests can wash down with a locally sourced cask ale, a broad range of lagers and ciders or one of a number of hidden gem local Cumbrian spirits